Samuel G. and Amanda Curry House

 [in photo: Mr. and Mrs. Parker (the Mary E. Parker Foundation) Curry descendants on Mary's side, and Reflections Vice President, Sherry Robinson Svekis]

 Constructed in 1925, the house sits on the north side of 4th Avenue, facing south towards the Samuel G. Curry and Amelia Curry houses.
 The main (south) façade is dominated by an open porch.
 The rear elevation of the dwelling is dominated by an open porch with shed roof.

-This Florida Craftsman style bungalow will serve as our education and meeting center.
+This Florida Craftsman style bungalow serves as our Visitors Center, and education center.

 THE BEGINNINGS OF A COMMUNITY

 The Curry Houses Historic District in Bradenton, Florida, features three homes built by or for the extended family of Captain John Curry who purchased 30 acres of land, including a fresh water spring, from Dr. Franklin Branch.
 Branch had constructed two buildings near the spring, planning to operate a sanitarium, but they were instead used as a fort to house settlers for over a year during the Third Seminole War.
 Captain Curry purchased the property in 1859 and immediately began building homes for his extended family.
 Upon his death in 1884, Captain Curry’s property was subdivided among his heirs.
 The lots were officially platted in 1898 by the Town of Manatee, and those property divisions still exist today.